 provides conflict- and disaster-affected children with access to water, sanitation, nutrition,

 education, health and protection services.
 Return to main appeal page.

-6 million additional children are living in poor households
+19.8 million children are living in poor households

-3.7 million children are prone to high earthquake risk
+3.7 million people are prone to high earthquake risk

 Regional needs and strategy